9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 equations.
 Local functions can freely use variables from the scopes that enclose them: here, we use `word` from the definition of the outer function `pluralise`.
-In the definition of `pluralise`, the `map` function (which we\'ll be revisiting in the next chapter) applies the local function `plural` to every element of the `counts` list.
+In the definition of `pluralise`, the `map` function (which we'll be revisiting in the next chapter) applies the local function `plural` to every element of the `counts` list.

 We can also define variables, as well as functions, at the top level of